Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A closing and contact information

-Here’s an example of how to write a resume:
+Here is an example of how to write a resume:

 Dear [Hiring Manager’s Name],

-I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-I am highly skilled and experienced individual in [Your profession] I am confident that I will be a great fit for this position.
+I am writing to let you know of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+I am highly skilled and experienced professional in [Your field], I believe I would make the ideal choice for this job.

-Thank you for considering my application.
-I am looking forward to having a conversation with you.
+Thank you for your consideration of my application.
+I am looking forward to hearing from you.

 Sincerely,